federico-spada/orbit_finder/README.md

 The orbit determination procedure is described in detail in the arXiv preprint https://arxiv.org/abs/2304.06964, and references therein.
 The current Python implementations improves the accuracy and extends the functionality of a previous MATLAB version.

-The script contains functions for loading the data (assumed to be in MPC format), applying bias correction, performing preliminary orbit determination on a subset of three user-specified epochs, and refining the initial guess by differential correction.
-A convenience functionality to query the state vector at epoch from the JPL Horizons database is also included.
+The code in "orbit_finder.py" includes functions to load the data (assumed to be in the standard MPC 80-columns format), apply bias correction, perform preliminary orbit determination on a subset of three user-specified epochs, and refining the initial guess by differential correction.

 ### Initial orbit determination
-At the moment, an implementation of a Gaussian-like initial orbit determination method is available, which can be used to provide an initial guess for the differential correction procedure.
+At the moment, an implementation of a Gaussian-like initial orbit determination method based on three user-specified epochs is available, which can be used to provide an initial guess for the differential correction procedure.
 Alternatively, the state vector at a user-specified epoch obtained from a query to the JPL Horizons database can also be used for the same purpose.
-The latter option is recommended for its higher accuracy and flexibility (e.g., it permits the user to freely choose the epoch at which the orbit will be determined).
+The latter option is recommended in general for its higher accuracy and flexibility (e.g., it allows the user to freely choose the epoch at which the orbit will be determined).

 ### Differential correction of the orbit
 The differential correction procedure implements automatic outlier rejection (based on Carpino et al. 2003, Icarus, 166, 248), and can include the